 You may also like: How to Reverse Tie Dye

-Step 3: Loop your new belt around your body.
-Tuck the free end into the two rings and then back out over one.
+Wrap your new belt around your waist.
+Tuck the free end into the two D rings, then back out over one ring to secure.
 Feed the fabric through until it is tight enough.
+Remember, you will have to twist the belt a little before you feed the free end through the rings; otherwise, the wrong side of the tie will be facing up.

 You will have to twist the belt a little before you feed the free end though the rings otherwise the "wrong" side of the tie will be facing up.